emissary-ingress/emissary/user-guide/install.md

 ## Install the Ambassador Edge Stack

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
 If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) to deploy the Ambassador Edge Stack locally.
-We also have [instructions for the Helm package manager](../helm).

 1. In your terminal, run the following command: